 The Freedom Trail is by far the most amazing thing to do in the city.
 As you walk the beautiful 2.5 mile long brick lined walkway, you will be able to explore 16 amazing historical sights.
 A visit to Boston is not complete until you embark on this historic journey.
 Gorgeous architecture, beautiful parks, and amazing skyline views place this historical attraction on the number one spot on your Boston to-do list.

 2. Enjoy a leisurely walk around Boston Common

 139 Tremont St, , 02108

-Boston Common, the oldest and one of the most famous US parks, is a year round oasis, beautiful during any season.
-During the summer season, the park comes to life with beautiful trees and flowers.
+Boston Common, the oldest and one of the most famous US parks, is a year-round oasis, beautiful during any season.
+During the summer season, the park comes to life with lush trees and flowers.
 In the fall, you will be treated to the vibrant colors of Massachusetts' spectacular fall foliage season.
-Winter has its' own serene, icy beauty with a desirable peaceful vibe.
+Winter offers its' own serene, icy beauty with a desirable peaceful vibe.

 3. Climb the Bunker Hill Monument

 One of the most magnificent sights along Boston's Freedom Trail is the grand 221 foot tall Bunker Hill Monument.
 The 294 step journey to the top is well worth it for the incredible views of the city.